-Kubernetes to docker compose.
+Kubernetes to Docker Compose.
 One command.
 Too simple.

 Python 3.10+ and Docker required.
+On Windows, use WSL.
 That's all.

-compose.yml.
+Caddyfile.
 Everything it installed lives in

 .kubernetes2simple/ — your system stays clean.